 The total amount an employee will be paid in wages during a calendar year.

-A fee paid to an employee for performing a service or selling a product.
+A commission is a fee paid to an employee for performing a service or selling a product.

-An individual that a taxpayer claims an exemption, for example, children.
+A dependent is an individual that a taxpayer claims an exemption—for example, children.

 Employer Identification Number (EIN):

-Also known as the Federal Identification Number, the EIN is a unique 9-digit number issued to your business by the IRS for tax purposes.
-You can apply for yours here.
+What is an EIN?
+Also known as the Federal Identification Number, the EIN is a unique, nine-digit number issued by the IRS to identify every organization for tax purposes.

 Fair Labor Standards Act (FLSA):